riddopic/sysdigcloud-kubernetes/installer/docs/configuration_parameters.md

 **Required**: `false`<br>
 **Description**: Enables user authentication and TLS-encrypted data-in-transit with [Searchguard](https://search-guard.com/)
-If Searchguard is enabled installer does the following in the provided order:
+If Searchguard is enabled Installer does the following in the provided order:
   1. Checks for user provided certificates under certs/elasticsearch-tls-certs if present uses that to setup elasticsearch(es) cluster.
   2. Checks for existing searchguard certificates in the provided environment to setup ES cluster. (applicable for upgrades)
-  3. If neither of them are present installer autogenerates searchguard certificates and uses them to setup es cluster.
+  3. If neither of them are present Installer autogenerates searchguard certificates and uses them to setup es cluster.

 **Options**: `true|false`<br>
 **Default**: `false`<br>
 **Example**: